Nooksack Salmon Enhancement Association

 What We Do

-We mend the habitat of rivers and creeks while educating people of all ages to ensure Pacific salmon and steelhead are provided the best chance for survival.
-We:
+We improve river, creek and riparian habitat while educating people of all ages so that Pacific salmon and steelhead are provided the best chance for survival.

 Springing to life in the 1980’s, a core group of concerned volunteers united to try and reverse the trend of declining salmon runs in Whatcom County.
 Then in 1991, NSEA incorporated as a nonprofit, becoming one of 14 Regional Fisheries Enhancement Groups in Washington State.
 Rapid growth in the 90's catapulted from a Jobs for the Environment grant in 1993, sowed the seeds for NSEA's resilient organizational structure that lives on to this day.